 Kitchen Units can be put to good use elsewhere.
 My cutting room has two base units side by side, covered with a piece of worktop which gives storage and a place to work.
 I left a gap between them, in which I store mount board and picture frames.

 These make fantastic places to organize your stash.
 I use the hanging rail for fabric, whilst the shelves store embroidery hoops and stretcher frames.
 I even keep fabrics, on the bolt, standing upright in there.
 Like me, you probably have lots of different fabrics on hand at any one time.
 My friend, who is a quilter has even more than me to store.
-She has a lovely website where you can learn to quilt.

 Living near an American air base we have often visited the clearance sales held when the airmen return home, and I managed to pick up a wonderful tall unit with a two shelf cupboard at the top, a drop leaf section and three deep drawers below, at a very good price.
 It holds a LOT of stash!